judygatobu/CodePathTwitter/README.md

 The following **required** stories are completed:

+- [x] User sees app icon in home screen and styled launch screen
+- [x] User can sign in using OAuth login flow
+- [x] User can Logout
+- [x] User can view last 20 tweets from their home timeline -[x]  In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+-[x] User can pull to refresh.
-- [ ] User can tap on a tweet to view it in a detail view, with controls to retweet, favorite, and reply (2pts)
+-[x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] User can compose a new tweet by tapping on a compose button.
-(3pts)
+-[x] User can compose a new tweet by tapping on a compose button.
-- [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pt)
-- [ ] User can view their profile in a *profile tab* (3pts)
-- Contains the user header view: picture and tagline
-- Contains a section with the users basic stats: # tweets, # following, # followers
+-[x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+-[x] The current signed in user will be persisted across restarts

 The following **stretch** features are implemented:

 - [ ] Profile view includes that user's timeline.
 (2pts)
 - [ ] User can tap the profile image in any tweet to see another user's profile.
 (1pt)
-- Contains the user header view: picture and tagline.
+- [x]   Contains the user header view: picture and tagline.
-- Contains a section with the users basic stats: # tweets, # following, # followers.
+- [x]   Contains a section with the users basic stats: # tweets, # following, # followers.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 (1pt)
 - [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet.
 (2pts)
 - [ ] User sees embedded images in tweet if available.
 (3pts)